 Cats are very efficient and prolific hunters.
 Research has shown that domestic cats can have individual preferences for different types of prey and that they will continue to hunt preferred prey even when their numbers are low .
 In some locations, this behaviour may have significant implications for the conservation of endangered and threatened species.

-he only effective way to completely prevent your cat from hunting prey is to keep them safely contained at home.
+The only effective way to completely prevent your cat from hunting prey is to keep them safely contained at home.
 You may choose to do this voluntarily, or you may live in an area where cat containment is mandatory under local government bylaws.
 Mandatory cat confinement may be night only or for 24 hours/day to your home or within your property boundary.
 The RSPCA encourages the containment of cats not only to reduce hunting but also to help protect your cat from disease and injury, increase the opportunity for human interaction and reduce disturbance to neighbours.
 Most cats adapt relatively easily to being confined indoors, especially if this occurs from when they are a kitten.
-You can read more about keeping your cat safe at home in this article: Is it okay to keep my cat at home all the time?
+You can read more about keeping your cat safe at home in these articles: How can I keep my cat safe and happy at home? and Is it okay to keep my cat at home all the time?

 Finally, should a dead animal be presented to you by your cat, it is best to dispose of the carcass (ensuring first that the animal is indeed dead) as quickly as possible and without displaying any reaction, as a response may inadvertently encourage more hunting.
 Never punish a cat for hunting.
 Should the prey animal still be alive, it is advised to swiftly retrieve the animal to check for injuries.
 If injuries are present or suspected, the animal should be taken to a vet as quickly as possible for assessment.
 If this is a regular occurrence, then you should seriously consider containing your cat.